Pîjashig Kwe kwe! Tunngahugit! She:kon! Aanii! Boozhoo! Tansi! Taanishi! Hello! Bienvenue!

 The library has a growing collection of children's books, both classic and traditional.
 Many of these books are located on the third floor, in the PZ section.
 We also have a collection of audiobooks, which also contains children's classics such as Anne of Green Gables.
 To search for more audiobooks, use the RBDigital database.

-Our contemporary titles are collected across five major themes:
+Our contemporary titles are collected across six major themes:

 - Disability and childhood